Table of Contents

 Long-Term Climate Change Over Geological Time

-The Earth's climate history is a record of slow, tectonically driven shifts punctuated by rapid volcanic events.
-The breakup of the supercontinent Pangea altered ocean currents, leading to the warm Cretaceous period.
-The subsequent uplift of the Himalayas and the Andes accelerated weathering, driving the long-term cooling that culminated in the Pleistocene ice ages.
-Understanding these deep-time changes helps scientists model future climate responses to human-induced CO₂ emissions.
+Earth's climate history reveals slow, tectonically driven shifts punctuated by abrupt volcanic events.
+The breakup of the supercontinent Pangea reshaped ocean circulation, contributing to the warm climate of the Cretaceous period.
+Later, the uplift of mountain ranges like the Himalayas and Andes enhanced weathering and carbon sequestration, driving a gradual cooling trend that culminated in the ice ages of the Pleistocene.
+These deep-time processes provide crucial context for understanding modern climate change and help scientists predict future climate responses to anthropogenic CO₂ emissions.
 The IPCC reports offer insights into geological analogs for climate change.

 Human Impact on Geological–Climate Interactions